 Many people who are considering orthodontic treatment for themselves or for their children have numerous questions and concerns.
 At Murphy Orthodontics, we believe that thorough patient education on orthodontic issues and what they can expect from treatment is vital to ensuring effective treatment and a beautiful new smile.
-Our orthodontist, Dr. Chris Murphy, is a Board Certified Orthodontic Specialist who can help you attain your goals with state-of-the-art orthodontic treatment.
+Dr. Chris Murphy is a Board-Certified Orthodontic Specialist who can help you attain your goals with state-of-the-art orthodontic treatment.

 Please take a look at the following information to gain a better understanding about orthodontics, and contact our practice to schedule a consultation.

 - Teeth Spacing – missing teeth or excessive gaps between teeth.

 - Teeth Crowding – when teeth do not have enough room once they come in through the gum, crowding among the rest of the teeth can occur.
 This can be fixed by expanding space before permanent teeth erupt, and therefore tooth extraction may not be necessary.

 - Underbite – extension of the lower jaw causing the lower front teeth to settle forward of the upper front teeth

 - Overjet – similar to an underbite, except occurring in the upper teeth rather than the lower teeth.
 The upper front teeth advance out over the lower front teeth and settle in front of the lower teeth.